+1 310 483 3651

 ---|---|

-Curriculum | Each session of the course focuses on the following topics in stem cell engineering and gene silencing: Session 1: Intro to cells, stem cells and RNAi gene silencing |
+Curriculum | Methods in Stem Cell Engineering covers the following topics: Session 1: Intro to cells, stem cells and RNAi gene silencing |

-Features | – College-level lectures *Intro to stem cell systems provides practical training in: BSL-2 lab safety procedures, aseptic technique, electroporation, RNAi mediated gene knockdown, antibody labeling and microscopy (phase contrast and fluorescent). |
+Features | – College-level lectures *Methods in Stem Cell Engineering provides practical training in: BSL-2 lab safety procedures, aseptic technique, electroporation, RNAi mediated gene knockdown, antibody labeling and microscopy (phase contrast and fluorescent). |

 Colette Lee –